The course titles and descriptions below are being offered in the Fall of 2019.

 Murder in the First (Year's) Degree

 Murder has the power to both horrify and fascinate us.
 The deliberate taking of another life is often seen as one of the worst crimes a person can commit.
 At the same time, murder acts as a window on society, often revealing the nature of violence and authority within a particular culture.
 As such, the study of murder—from true crime TV, to mystery novels, to CSI, policy and police practice—offers us a way to understand human behaviour, social norms, and social organization.
-This course begins with a staged murder in the classroom.
+This course begins and ends with a murder.
 Students will have to find the murderer before the course ends, using the materials, skills, and perspectives presented in the class to help them understand the crime and the killer.